 John has been working at promoting his writing and his books in the LI marketplace.
 He has been featured in Newsday, Suffolk Life and the Huntington Edition of the Times Beacon Record.
 He has also appeared on Cablevision's Our Town TV show in Riverhead, has been interviewed on The Eclectic Café radio show with award winning host Bonnie Grice for the public radio station in Southampton, NY, and participated in a TV interview about the Long Island Authors Group for The Writer's Dream which airs on many Cablevision channels.

 John grew up in Astoria, New York moving to Long Island after his military service in 1970.
-He lives in Ronkonkoma with his wife, Kathy.
-They have two happily-married children and four wonderful grandchildren.
-In addition to writing, John enjoys a variety of activities, including kayaking, photography, beach volleyball, biking, swing dancing, and is determined to someday play jazz on the piano.
+He resides in Ronkonkoma with his wife, Kathy.
+They have two children and five wonderful grandchildren.
+In addition to writing, John teaches wildlife photography at two Long Island art centers and runs a writing workshop entitled, "The Art of Writing With Pictures."
+Outside of writing & photography, he enjoys a variety of activities, including kayaking, beach volleyball, biking, swing dancing, and is determined to someday play jazz on the piano.

 Waterviews is a collection of photographs, thoughts, and experiences acquired while kayaking the Carman's and Connetquot Rivers, and the Setauket and Orient Harbors of Long Island, New York.
 It contains over 75 scenic and wildlife photographs, most snapped from the unique vantage point of a kayak floating on top of the water.